Usenet Explorer

-Usenet Explorer supports all existing standards for compressing headers and includes native x64 version.
-The program now supports single NZB files in excess of 10gb and can handle intentionally malformed posts by mushroomed NZB websites which took over the Usenet during the later years.
+Usenet Explorer supports all existing standards for compressing headers, SSL TLS 1.3 and includes native x64 version.
+The program can handle large downloads and cope with intentionally malformed posts by NZB websites.

+Spotnet and Newznab communication protocols are also supported.

 The program is shareware operating on an annual subscription to retain search function; posting and par2 repair (QuickPar replacement) features are free.

+Usenet Explorer is listed as compatible with the Linux Wine software.